2019 Port Vila FA Cup

-The 2019 Port Vila FA Cup or the 2019 PVFA Opening Cup, is a cup in the country of Vanuatu, held for association football clubs competing in the Port Vila Football League It is ran and overseen by the Port Vila Football Association.
+The 2019 Port Vila FA Cup or the 2019 PVFA Opening Cup, is a cup in the country of Vanuatu, held for association football clubs competing in the Port Vila Football League.
+It is run and overseen by the Port Vila Football Association.

 There were three cups running at the same time, one for each division of Port Vila Football League.